ivanruby/chongacss/README.md

 - Effects: tooltips, ribbons, shadows, etc (v0.4 ?)

-The framework will be bilingual, i.e., class names will be in English and Portuguese.
+ChongaCSS is a bilingual framework, i.e., class names will be in English and Portuguese.
+Although possible, inclunding other languages can prove to be impractical due to its effects on the file size.
+Solutions to implement other languages dynamically can be studied.

 License
 =======
 MIT License.
 Free for commercial and non-commercial uses

-Cheers!
+*Cheers!*

 Ivan Ruby